yorkchan1988/android-technical-task-mid-master/README.md

 - JUnit4
 - Mockito
 - MockWebServer

+# The Brief:

+Create a mini version of the Moneybox app that will allow existing users to login, check their account and add money to their moneybox.

+The project currently contains a LoginActivity.kt with 3 EditTexts, a Button and a lovely animation of an owl that plays on the press of the button.
+We want you to implement two additional screens.

+## The screens

+We want to give some useful functionality to our users.
+To allow them to log into the app, view and edit their account using our sandbox API (See API usage).

 ### Screen 1 - User accounts screen
 This screen should be shown after the user has successfully logged in and should show have the following functionality: